 Checklist for BSL3 laboratories 1.
 The BSL3 laboratory should be housed in a solid building, ideally separated from other disciplines.
 2 The BSL3 laboratory should be separated from other (BSL2) laboratories.
 3. The BSL3 laboratory can only be entered via an anteroom.
 4. Floors, walls, doors and working surfaces should be non-absorbing, resistant to acids, bases and decontaminants, easy-to-clean, and without sections that are hard to access.
 Seams, gaps and cracks should be completely caulked/grouted to seal them.
 5. The floor should be liquid-tight (higher skirting, welded seams).
 6. Doors should be self-closing.
-7. Windows should be sealed so they cannot be opened and are air-tight.
+7. Windows should be sealed so they cannot be opened and are airtight.
 8. The entrance door should have a window to monitor the BSL3 laboratory.
 Airfl DW .
 9. Negative pressure must be kept in the anteroom and the laboratory (minimum pressure difference of 15 Pa, e.g15 Pa in the anteroom and -30 Pa in the laboratory).
 10. The negative pressure needs to be monitored constantly and displayed outside the laboratory, preferable next to the entrance.
 11. If the negative pressure goes out of range, an audio-visual alert should be triggered in the anteroom and the laboratory.
-12. Air from the laboratory and the anteroom should be extracted via an independent air duct with a HEPA filter.
-13. The ventilating system must have an emergency off switch to provent a build up of positive process in the 14.
-The ventilating system for a BSL3 laboratory should be completely independent and separate from other 15.
-There should be a minimum of six to 12 complete air exchanges per hour in a BSL3 laboratory.
+12. Air from the laboratory and the anteroom should be extracted via an independent air duct with a HEPA filte.
+The air intake duct does not need to contain a HEPA filter, but should have a one-way valve to prevent any backflow in case the negative pressure is not maintained.
+13. The ventilating system must have an emergency off-switch to prevent a build-up of positive pressure in the laboratory if the extraction system fails.
+14. The ventilating system for a BSL3 laboratory should be completely independent and separate from other ventilation systems to prevent cross-contamination.
+15. There should be a minimum of six to 12 complete air exchanges per hour in a BSL3 laboratory.
 16. The air intake duct should be separate from the exhaust duct to prevent airflow contamination between the two ducts.
-Entra Entrance and access 17.
+Entra ance and access 17.
 The entrance to the BSL3 laboratory should be marked with a biohazard sign, information on the containment level, details of responsible staff members and biosafety office (including telephone numbers).
 18. Access to a BSL3 laboratory should be restricted to authorised staff members and controlled by key cards/electronic passes.
 19. An uninterruptible power supply should provide emergency power.
 20. If staff technicians are allowed access, they should use personal protective equipment and be supervised by regular laboratory staff.
 Work should be carried out in the early morning when no viable cultures are being processed and the laboratory is relatively safe after multiple air exchanges during the night and UV treatment.
 Equipment touched by staff technicians has to be disinfected with 80% ethanol.
 Maintenance personal should be subject to regular occupational health checks.
-21. 21.
-Depending on the size of the working space, there should be a sealed emergency exit.
-Ante Anteroom 22.
+21. Depending on the size of the working space, there should be a sealed emergency exit.
+Ante room 22.
 A door interlock system should be used to prevent the simultaneous opening of doors, thus preventing leakage of potentially contaminated air from the BSL3 lab to the corridor.
 It should be possible to overrule this system.
-23. The anteroom is normally considered a part of the BSL3 area because the anteroom and the laboratory have 24.
-Some laboratories only have a small anteroom that is too small to be divided into two zones.
-If this is the case, laboratory coats should be left in the BSL laboratory.
-25. The anteroom should have a soap dispenser, an alcohol dispenser, a sink and a disposable hand towel dispenser.
-The dispensers as well as the faucet/tap should be hands-free.